Koulant/cpsy300-docker-challenge/README.md

 # cpsy-300-docker-challenge
+This docker challenge aims to help developers develop their technical skills using containerization tools, specifically, Docker.

 # Introduction to repository
 This repository provides a comprehensive guide and resources for completing two Docker challenges.
 The challenges are designed to help users gain practical experience with Docker, a popular platform used for containerization.
 The repository includes detailed instructions for setting up the necessary tools, creating Dockerfiles, and running Docker containers to serve static webpages and Node.js applications.
-The challenges are structured to progressively increase in complexity, starting with serving a simple static webpage and moving on to orchestrating a web server and a Node.js API server using Docker compose.
+The first challenge is to serve a simple static webpage and the second challenge is to orchestrate a web server and a Node.js API server using Docker compose.

 # Learning experience and findings
 Throughout the process of completing these challenges, I came away with several key findings: